-- A. External Evidence: The Syriac Bible places the book between the Pentateuch and Joshua due to the belief that Moses was the author, but the actual author remains unknown.
-That Job was a real person is evident outside the book in Ezekiel 14:14, 20 and James 5:11. - B. Internal Evidence: Because of the authentic empathy sensed within the book, it is likely that the author experienced something of Job's suffering himself.
+- A. External Evidence: The Syriac Bible situates the book between the Pentateuch and Joshua, based on the belief that Moses was the author; however, the actual author remains unknown.
+That Job was a real person is evident outside the book in Ezekiel 14:14, 20, and James 5:11. - B. Internal Evidence: The authentic empathy conveyed within the book suggests that the author may have personally experienced something of Job's suffering.
 He was also obviously a Hebrew who had intimate knowledge of divine sovereignty and was steeped in the wisdom techniques and tradition, evident in the theme and literary devices employed.
 Job himself may well have been the author, although this cannot be determined with certainty.